 2.1.1 The methodology outlined in the Project Design (Appendix 1) was adhered to, although access to Area 2 and a small part of Area 5 was not allowed.
-The positions of the offset coring transects were supplied electronically as a sketch map of the approximate position of the auger transects to the Environment Agency as an addendum to the Project Design.
+The approximate positions of the offset coring transects were supplied electronically as a sketch map to the Environment Agency as an addendum to the Project Design.
 In addition, the client requested that OA North extend the transects by 25m outside the area of the proposed reedbeds.
 The presence of standing water in part of Area 3 prevented investigation of one of the planned offset transects in this area.
 In much of Area 1, the clay was deep and extremely stiff, and impossible to sample below the topsoil with hand-held augers, even when a screw head was utilised.